 Stiff and heavy hands are as bad as hands that are flat and loose.
-Heavy hands are harder on the horse though, because if you ride with heavy hands you'll be putting to much pressure on the horse's mouth.
+Heavy hands are harder on the horse though, because if you ride with heavy hands you'll be putting too much pressure on the horse's mouth.
 This can cause problems like head tossing and rearing.
-Don't clench your hands as if making a fist.
+To prevent this bad riding habit, don't clench your hands around the reins as if making a fist.
 Hold the reins firmly but gently.

 06 of 11

 Looking down means you won't be looking where you are going.
 This affects your center of balance and doesn't allow you to prepare yourself for what's ahead, especially when jumping or on the trail and encountering various obstacles.
 When in the saddle, focus your gaze roughly ten feed in front of the horse.

 07 of 11

 While banking your turns may be desirable when riding a bicycle, you don't want to lean inside as you ride circles or bends on horseback.
 In order for your horse to balance easily around tight turns, you want to keep your own balance as centered as possible.
 Leaning inward makes this more difficult on the horse.
 A good example is a way many barrel racers take tight turns.
 You'll see they actually keep their weight low and centered in the saddle, allowing the horse to make the bend quickly and efficiently.

 Sitting in a chair position on a horse is a very common problem.
 This means you are sitting back and slouching down, as if you were reclining in an easy chair.
 This type of riding shifts your center of balance too far back on the horse and also pushes your legs too far forward and away from the horse's body, making it harder for your to communicate.
 Additionally, this posture in the saddle makes it hard to cue your horse with the reins, post or sit the trot, and keep your arms and hands in the correct position.Continue to 9 of 11 below.